How Do You Know If You're On The Right Path?

 These are all tell-tale signs that you are fulfilling your divine potential in life.
 You are on the wrong path, however when you start to notice these five signs:

 - The situation at hand is costing you your power.

 - You feel drained.
-Tired is OK.
+Tired is okay.
 Drained means depleted and that’s a red flag.

 - You feel wildly confused about where your life is going.

 - You are especially on the wrong path when you feel like you are “losing yourself” to a particular situation.

 - If you find yourself saying “I can’t help feeling like I lost myself,” then you’ve probably betrayed yourself in some way.

 Compromise, incidentally, is not betrayal.
 Compromise is when you willingly say Alright, I can give here.
 But if you’ve compromised to the point where you feel drained or depleted?
 Then you have betrayed yourself.